 The instructions for the base robot in the 9797 LEGO NXT Education Kit is the best stating point for students.
 It allows for the most customization with arms, attachments, and sensors and the instructions come with each kit.
-There are a few very common mistakes made by students and adults alike while building the base robot, these mistakes prevent the robot from working correctly.
+There are a few common mistakes made by students and adults alike while building the base robot that prevent it from working correctly.

-The instructions are not very clear which pinhole on the smaller piece is to be attached to the larger piece
+The instructions are not very clear which pinhole on the smaller piece is supposed to be attached to the larger piece.

-This is the common incorrect way students will complete step 6, if the robot is built this way the NXT brick will be loose and the base of the robot will have to be bent in order to fit, bending some of the beam pieces.
+This is the common incorrect way students will complete Step 6.
+If the robot is built this way, then the NXT brick will be loose and the some of the beam pieces of the robot's base will have to be bent in order to fit.

-This is the proper way to complete step 6, as you can see the pin goes the corner pin hole on the smaller piece.
-Also the axel connects with the small L piece, which will hold the NXT brick steady.
+This is the proper way to complete Step 6.
+As you can see, the pin goes in the corner pin hole on the smaller piece.
+Also the axle connects with the small L piece, which will keep the NXT brick steady.

-In Step 8 the students make a second motor piece which is supposed to mirror the first and attach to it.
-Often times students will make the second motor identical to the first, with the axel sticking out the same direction.
+In Step 8, the students make a second motor piece which is supposed to mirror the first and attach to it.
+Students will often make the second motor identical to the first, with the axle sticking out the same direction.
 This makes it impossible for the motors to attach to each other, which is very frustrating for students.

-Step 12 is divided up into 5 sub steps, which build the swiveling back wheel of the robot. the wheel has 2 small L pieces and the pieces shown above, students will often instinctively place the axel through the axel shaped hole, resulting in pieces like this. the correct way to complete substep 3 is with the pin hole have the axel go through it and the axel holes showing.
-As seen below.
+Step 12 is divided up into five sub-steps, which builds the swiveling back wheel of the robot.
+The wheel has two small L pieces (shown above).
+Students will often instinctively place the axle through the axle-shaped hole, resulting in pieces like this.
+The correct way to complete sub-step 3 is have the axle go through the pin hole, with the axle holes showing (seen below).

-Without the axel holes to hold the swiveling axel the back wheel will just fall right off.
+Without the axle holes to hold the swiveling axle, the back wheel will just fall right off.

-Another common mistake in Step 12 is to build the back wheel like this with the axel sticking out further away from the wheel.
-This cause the robot to move awkwardly as the back wheel cannot turn as widely as when the step is done correctly.
+Another common mistake in Step 12 is building the back wheel with the axle sticking out farther away from the wheel (shown above).
+This causes the robot to move awkwardly, as the back wheel cannot turn as widely as when the step is done correctly.